schoudhary108/process-events-streaming/README.md

 use_shell : [`bool`] // use shell mode or direct executable path based execution

-cmd_line : [`Vec<Vec<String>>`] // Vector of commandline alog with arguments.
-For a single command line one vector element is enough, for the pipe lines use case output of one to provide to the next use Vector of Commandlines.
+cmd_line : [`Vec<Vec<String>>`] // Vector of command line along with arguments.
+For a single command line one vector element is enough, for the pipe lines use case output of one to provide to the next use Vector of Command lines.

 callback : [`Option<&dyn Fn(&ProcessEvent, &ProcessData) -> Option<bool>>`] // register callback to get various events and process output, for no callbacks use None